Scroll to Continue

-Located near Downtown Honolulu, the Honolulu Museum of Art (formerly known as the Honolulu Academy of Arts) was chartered in 1922 by Mrs. Charles Montague Cook (Anna Rice), who desired to share her love for the arts with the children of Hawaii.
-Since the doors opened on April 8, 1927, the Musuem has steadily grown to become Hawaii's largest private presenter of visual arts programs, boasting a permanent collection of over 38,000 works of art from cultures around the world.
-From the Museum of Art you can also take a tour of Shangri La, one of Hawaii’s most architecturally significant homes. you can also take a tour of Shangri La, one of Hawaii’s most architecturally significant homes.
+Located near Downtown Honolulu, the Honolulu Museum of Art (formerly known as the Honolulu Academy of Arts) was chartered in 1922 by Mrs. Charles Montague Cook (Anna Rice), who desired to share her love for the arts with the children of Hawaiʻi.
+Since the doors opened on April 8, 1927, the Museum has steadily grown to become Hawaiʻi's largest private presenter of visual arts programs, boasting a permanent collection of over 38,000 works of art from cultures around the world.
+From the Museum of Art you can also take a tour of Shangri La, one of Hawaiʻi’s most architecturally significant homes.
+You can also take a tour of Shangri La, one of Hawaiʻi’s most architecturally significant homes.

 Hawaiian Mission Houses Historic Site and Archives

 Nearby ʻIolani Palace, take an escorted historical walking tour into the life and work of the Protestant missionaries who settled in Hawaiʻi in 1820.
 Hawaiian Mission Houses Historic Site and Archives displays three original frame homes that were built in New England and shipped to Hawaiʻi to house the missionaries.
 Nearby you'll see the island's original schoolhouse and the printing house where the first alphabet book and Hawaiian hymnal were printed.